asyrul21/designPatternsReference/src/TemplateMethodPattern/README.md

 Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

-Strategy: Encapsulates interchangeable behaviours and use delegation to decide which behaviour to use.
+Strategy: Encapsulates a family of interchangeable behaviours and use delegation to decide which behaviour to use.

 Template Method: Subclasses decide how to implement specific steps of an algorithm.